dropbox/trapperkeeper/README.md

 ## TODO

-  * Runtime rules language for things like blackhole and e-mail subjects.
   * Allow Custom E-mail templates for TrapperKeeper
   * cdnjs prefix for local cdnjs mirrors
   * User ACLs for resolution